Changes to the vagina

 Tips for managing changes to the vagina

 - Ask your doctor if applying a hormone cream or a vaginal moisturiser will help with vaginal discomfort and dryness.
-Hormone creams are available on prescription, while vaginal moisturisers are available over- the-counter from pharmacies.
+Hormone creams are available on prescription, while vaginal moisturisers are available over the counter from pharmacies.

-- Although dryness, shortening and narrowing of the vagina can make sexual intercourse uncomfortable or difficult, having intercourse regularly – if you are able to and want to – may help keep the vagina open.
+- Although dryness, shortening and narrowing of the vagina can make sexual intercourse uncomfortable or difficult, having sex regularly – if you are able to and want to – may help keep the vagina open.